HomeBlog

 Neither company publishes a simple like-for-like price list for this comparison, so the smarter way to assess cost is through the commercial model.

 Green Hat presents itself as a managed B2B growth partner spanning strategy, content, ABM and broader programme delivery.
 It scales by widening managed programmes, increasing channel depth, expanding ABM sophistication and supporting larger buying-group motions.
-Intelligent Resourcing combines system build work with answer-engine support, signal-led execution and owned workflow infrastructure, and scales by improving workflow efficiency, extending automation coverage and tightening the link between discovery, signals, routing and follow-up.
+Intelligent Resourcing combines system build work with answer-engine support, signal-led execution and workflow infrastructure that runs on your stack, and scales by improving workflow efficiency, extending automation coverage and tightening the link between discovery, signals, routing and follow-up.

 Support models differ as well.
 Green Hat is more naturally suited to buyers who want an external partner helping shape and run the growth programme over time.
-Intelligent Resourcing is better suited to buyers who want a system builder with the option to transfer capability into the business.
+Intelligent Resourcing is better suited to buyers who want a system builder that runs the system with the team on their own stack.

 Which platform should you choose?